 - Unloads any vehicle so as to cause or, be likely to cause, damage to the pavement or any footpath.

-- Drives any motor vehicle onto any property of the Council other than a road or permits the vehicle to stand or remain standing on any such property, without the consent of the Council.
+- Drives any motor vehicle on to any property of the Council other than a road or permits the vehicle to stand or remain standing on any such property without the consent of the Council.

-- Drives or parks a vehicle on any grassed or cultivated area under the control of Council.
+- Drives or parks a vehicle on any grassed or cultivated area under the control of the Council.

-- Leaves in or on any road or private road within the City for a period exceeding 7 days, any vehicle having no effective motive power in or attached to it, or in such a state that it cannot be safely driven, or so disabled or damaged that it cannot be driven.
+- Leaves in or on any road or private road within the city for a period exceeding 7 days, any vehicle having no effective motive power in or attached to it, or in such a state that it cannot be safely driven, or so disabled or damaged that it cannot be driven.

 It shall not be a defence to a charge under this paragraph that the vehicle is under repair, if that repair exceeds 7 days.